drankinatty/gtkwrite/README.md

 The editor has a full menubar and toolbar that can be shown/hidden and set to display icons, text or both as desired.
 The editor provides robust find/replace dialog functionality with forward/reverse whole-document, from cursor and selection-limited search ability with configurable case sensitive/insensitive searches and the ability to limit selection/replacement to whole words.
 Search and replace terms are remembered between searches. (planned REGEX search/replace remains to be implemented)

-The editor at present operates in a single-document-interface manner where requesting a 'New' document from the File menu will open another copy of the editor in it very own and separate window.
-Development is working toward a multi-document-interface where multiple files can be open within a single application window with display of which buffer is shown can be determined by selecting an individual file from the document list on the left side of the edit window.
+The editor at present operates in a single-document-interface manner where requesting a 'New' document from the File menu will open another copy of the editor in its very own and separate window.
+Development is working toward a multi-document-interface where multiple files/buffers can be open within a single application window with the current document determined by selecting a document list on the left side of the edit window.

-Configurable indent/unindent with align to softtab and separate indent/unindent by an absolute number of characters.
+Configurable indent/unindent with align to softtab and separate indent/unindent by an absolute number of characters are provided.
 Default settings provide auto-indent for code layout and smart_backspace (unindent in leading whitespace).
-Selected sections of code can be commented/uncommented based on the string set in Preferences->Editing->Single-line comment. (autorecognition of file type remains to be implemented).
+Selected sections of code can be commented/uncommented based on the string set in Preferences->Editing->Single-line comment. (autorecognition of file type and multi-line comemnt characters remain to be implemented).
 The editor also provides case-conversion, lower-to-upper, upper-to-lower, and title-case.
 Join lines will join any number of selected lines replacing all intervening whitespace with a single space.

+End-of-line detection (`LF`, `CRLF` and `CR`) is provided on file-open and can be selected in the `Tools` menu.
+Default for everthing but DOS/Windows is `LF` (line-feed), with the DOS/Windows default being `CRLF`.
+Pre-OSX `CR` will be detected and set on File-Open, but no specific pre-processor check tests for earlier MacOS.

 When compiled with GtkSourceView, syntax highlighting, syntax languange selection and selectable syntax style (color schemes) are enabled in the View menu.
 The provided custom style in 'styles/gtkwrite.xml' provides an alternative to the default styles and works well for C or bash.
 It is still a style in work.
 You may install the syles folder in the normal global search location of '/usr/share/gtksourceview-2.0/' or on a per-user basis in '~/.local/share/gtksourceview-2.0/'.